Eunice Lumsden

 3-6 years Part Time

-The BA Early Childhood Studies degree at the University of Northampton takes a holistic approach to the development of young children, from conception to the age of eight and provides opportunities to apply this learning in placement settings.
-The degree draws on a range of disciplines, including psychology, sociology, early years pedagogy, policy, law, health, philosophy, and leadership and management, providing you with the breadth of knowledge to pursue careers in early childhood education and care, education, health and social care.
+The BA Early Childhood Studies degree takes a holistic approach to the development of young children, from conception to the age of eight and provides opportunities to apply this learning in placement settings.
+The Early Childhood degree draws on a range of disciplines, including psychology, sociology, early years pedagogy, policy, law, health, philosophy, and leadership and management, providing you with the breadth of knowledge to pursue careers in early childhood education and care, education, health and social care.

-The part time route for the degree in early childhood studies is ideal for anyone looking to fit study around existing commitments.
+The part time route is ideal for anyone looking to fit study around existing commitments.
 You could expect to be on campus for approximately eight hours per week.
 If you are not already working in a related role you would also need to attend a placement for half a day per week.
 In addition to the taught sessions you would need to commit around six hours per week to independent study.

 *See eligibility criteria, terms and conditions apply